Nonsurgical sterilant for male animals:

 Want even more background info?
-View second presentation ACC&D Getting Involved in Field Testing Session from PCMA on Vimeo.
-“Could your organization use Calcium Chloride?
-Nuts and Bolts” talk begins at 37:54.
-Part of the panel presentation “Getting involved in field testing of non-surgical sterilants: Lessons learned, and what organizations and veterinarians should consider when getting involved” at the Alliance for Contraception in Cats & Dogs 5th International Symposium on Non-Surgical Methods of Pet Population Control.
+View the second presentation, ACC&D Getting Involved in Field Testing Session on Vimeo.
+The talk, titled “Could your organization use Calcium Chloride?
+Nuts and Bolts,” begins at 37:54.
+It is part of the panel presentation “Getting involved in field testing of non-surgical sterilants: Lessons learned, and what organizations and veterinarians should consider when getting involved” at the Alliance for Contraception in Cats & Dogs 5th International Symposium on Non-Surgical Methods of Pet Population Control.

 Published papers since 1977: Publications 1977-Present are available on PubMed (often abstracts only) and listed/linked in this downloadable bibliography.
 Recent papers (2011 Jana cats, done using older formulation; 2014 Leoci dogs) were supported by Parsemus Foundation and are available open access, full text, free online.
 Also available is an unpublished paper on the use of calcium chloride in adult male goats.

 The scientific advisory committee of the Alliance for Contraception in Cats & Dogs has produced an extensive independent review of the data through November 2014.
 This organization considers the use of calcium chloride sterilant as “experimental”.

 Interested in sterilizing while preserving hormones?